polterguy/sephia-five/README.md

 Sephia Five is a web server based email system, that among other things features military grade PGP cryptography, so ridiculously easy to use, that we refer to its design principles as KISS - _Keep It Simple and Stupid_.

 Security starts with simplicity.
-Unless something is simple to understand, it can never be secure.
+Unless something is simple, it can never be secure.
 Complexity in the user interface makes people do erronous things.
 Simplicity eliminates a lot of these pitfalls, and such becomes a guarantor of security.
 When you open up Sephia Five, you are by default only presented the choices, that are the actions you most likely want to do.
 Two buttons, period!
 Compare our UX to that of GMail or Outlook, and you will realise the value of _"less is more"_.

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-1.png)